siakhooi/shed/src/md/shed-helm.1.md

 % March 2023

 # NAME
-shed-helm - run helm with context and/or namespace from current shed kube config.\
+shed-helm - run helm with context and/or namespace from current KubeConfig.\
 h - alias to shed-helm

 # SYNOPSIS